-Did your Windows 10 computer does not detect micro sd card inserted in the slot or the sd card not showing in disk management?
-The issue could be hardware or software problems such as outdated device driver, corrupted or unsupported SD card file system, bad computer USB port, the write protection of SD card and more.
-Here in this post, we have few simple tips that help fix SD card not detected or SD card not showing up problems on Windows 10.
+Did your Windows 10 computer not detect micro SD card inserted in the slot or the SD card not showing in disk management?
+The issue could be hardware or software problems such as an outdated device driver, corrupted or unsupported SD card file system, bad computer USB port, the write protection of SD card and more.
+Here in this post, we have a few simple tips that help fix SD card not detected or SD card not showing up problems on Windows 10.

 Disable and then enable your card reader

-Several windows users report, this simple fix “Disable and then enable SD card reader” helps them fix the problem SD card not showing up on windows 10.
+Several Windows users report, that this simple fix “Disable and then enable SD card reader” helps them fix the problem SD card not showing up on Windows 10.

 - Open device manager using devmgmt.msc

-- Expand disk drives, Locate your card reader (Note if didn’t found SD card under disk drives then locate and expand SD Host Adapters or Memory Technology Devices)
+- Expand disk drives and locate your card reader (Note if didn’t find SD card under disk drives then locate and expand SD Host Adapters or Memory Technology Devices)

-- Right-click on installed SD card reader driver From the menu, choose Disable device.
-(When it will ask for confirmation select Yes to continue)
+- Right-click on the installed SD card reader driver From the menu, choose Disable device.
+(When it asks for confirmation select Yes to continue)

 Wait for a while, then right-click the card reader again and select Enable device.
 And see if you can use your SD card now.